RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 Experimentation shows TD3, a hidden layer architecture of 256-256-128 neurons, utilising ReLU activation functions between hidden layers and Tanh activation for output layers, provides an effective balance of learning capacity and computational efficiency.
 Learning rate and gradient clamping are critical for performance.
 TD3 benefits from actor and critic learning rates around 3e-4.

-Aim for at least 200,000 timesteps for initial convergence and 1 million timesteps for developing robust and deployable policies.
+Aim for at least 200,000 timesteps for initial convergence and 1,000,000 timesteps for developing robust and deployable policies.

-Implement gradient clipping (e.g., a maximum norm of 5 for TD3) to mitigate exploding gradients, particularly during extended training, which was observed as gradient magnitudes increasing significantly in later stages.
+Implement gradient clipping (e.g., a maximum norm of 5 for TD3) to mitigate exploding gradients, particularly during extended training, which was observed as critic gradient magnitudes increasing significantly in later stages.

 ### 6.5 Limitations and Future Research